richardkentng/translate-api/readme.md

 ### Cons

-- Just One Input Value To Work With: For the options inside the datalist, the value should be exactly the SAME as the textContent.
+- Just One Input Value To Work With
+  - For the options inside the datalist, the value should be exactly the SAME as the textContent.
 Otherwise, the dropdown will show two text items per option instead of one!
   - How I got the langauge code: I had to feed the full language word (eg: `inputEl.value === "English"`) into an object. (eg: `lang_langCode["English"] === "en"`)
-- Lacks No-Match-Message (Clicks do nothing.): If you type something that matches no languages, the list options disappear, but there is no message that says "no options".
+- Lacks No-Match-Message (Clicks do nothing.)
+  - If you type something that matches no languages, the list options disappear, but there is no message that says "no options".
 Thus, if a no-match word is entered, clicking the dropdown icon accomplish nothing.
+- Not-Smart Enter Press
-- Not-Smart Enter Press: If you type a partial language name and press enter, the language at the top of the list will NOT be selected.
+  - If you type a partial language name and press enter, the language at the top of the list will NOT be selected.
 Instead, the form will submit, and the next required & unfilled form-control may be selected.
+- Backspace Bug
-- Backspace Bug: When you press backspace enough so that the field is empty, the entire list of languages do NOT show!
+  - When you press backspace enough so that the field is empty, the entire list of languages do NOT show!
 The last time that the list updates is when you press backspace on the second to the last word.

 ## The Ideal Dropdown